kamuridesu/Spotify2Youtube/README.md

 ## ATTENTION!
 I made this project because I wanted to move from Spotify to YTMusic without losing all my playlists with years of music.
-Worked, but there's a lot of bugs that I need to fix:
+It worked, but there's a lot of bugs that I need to fix:
 - Create a front page on /index, after the user authenticate
 - Create a /auth page to authenticate users instead of only /
 - Ability to choose the playlist to migrate